Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-ingestion-integration-guide.md

           - If you're using RudderStack to ingest data, you can import events into Amplitude with a few simple steps.
           - If you use Split for feature flagging and experimentation, you can track data into Amplitude with a simple configuration.

 4. Add as many setup steps as you need, but aim for no more than 5-8.
 You can include images that help orient your users.
 Mark **Show Project API Key** to automatically pull the relevant Project API on behalf of the user.
-Remember that all Sources & Destinations for Amplitude are configured on the [project level](https://help.amplitude.com/hc/en-us/articles/360058073772-Create-and-manage-organizations-and-projects), not the organization level.
+Remember that all sources and destinations for Amplitude are configured on the [project level](https://help.amplitude.com/hc/en-us/articles/360058073772-Create-and-manage-organizations-and-projects), not the organization level.

     ???example "See example setup steps in Amplitude (click to expand)"

         Navigate to **Data Sources** and click **I want to import data into Amplitude**.
 From there, you can click any integration tile to see their setup instructions.

 5. In **Additional Resources**, add a link to your documentation.
-For example: *See the Amplitude [documentation](https://docs.developers.amplitude.com) for additional details and instructions.*
+For example: *See the Amplitude [documentation](https://docs.developers.amplitude.com) for more details and instructions.*
 6. When finished, click **Next** to go to the testing tab.

 ## Test and submit the integration